 What to Expect At Counseling

-We recognize that students may experience an array of emotions when thinking about counseling services.
-We believe it's best if we outline what a student can expect so that they can feel comfortable walking into our office or calling to make an appointment.
+We recognize that as a student you may experience an array of emotions when thinking about counseling services.
+We believe it's best if we outline what a you can expect so you can feel comfortable making an appointment.

-A student can call 715-836-5521 to schedule a first appointment or they can walk into Counseling Services office located at Old Library 2122.
-The first appointment a student will schedule for is a 30 minute appointment with a counselor.
-Students will be asked to come to the first appointment approximately 30 minutes early so that they can complete necessary paperwork to ensure quality of care for the student.
+You can call 715-836-5521 to schedule a first appointment or walk into the Counseling Services office located at Old Library 2122.
+The first appointment you will schedule is a 1-hour appointment with a counselor.
+You will be asked to arrive for your first appointment approximately 30 minutes early in order that you can complete necessary paperwork to ensure quality of care.

-At the time of the appointment, the student will meet with a counselor.
-The counselor will likely have a set of questions that is asked of all students and they will inquire about the student's reasons for seeking counseling services.
-Then the counselor and student will discuss what campus and community resources may be most suitable for assisting student with his/her goals.
-If Counseling Services can provide assistance to the student, the student will be scheduled with his/her "assigned counselor" who will then be responsible for the student's future counseling treatment.
+At the time of the appointment, you will meet with a counselor.
+The counselor will likely have a set of questions that is asked of all students and they will inquire about the reasons you are seeking counseling services.
+Then, you and your counselor will discuss what campus and community resources may be most suitable for assisting you with your goals.
+If Counseling Services can provide assistance to you, you will be scheduled with an "assigned counselor" who will then be responsible for your future counseling treatment.

 Frequently Asked Questions